nigelhorne/gedcmp/README.md

 # gedcmp

-Compare two gedcoms for missing and differeing data, producing a CSV which should be readable by any spreadsheet.
+Compare two gedcoms for missing and differing data, producing a CSV which should be readable by any spreadsheet.

 I use this to compare my Gedcoms on FindMyPast and Ancestry.